Divorce Attorneys in Houston

 • Property Division: Texas is a community property state, meaning that all assets acquired by either spouse during the marriage are the property of both spouses, regardless of whether the title to a particular asset is in just one name.

-• Taxes: Debts owed to the IRS must be divided in a similar manner as marital assets when a couple divorces.
+• Taxes: Debts owed to the IRS must be divided similarly to marital assets when a couple divorces.

 • Spousal Maintenance/Alimony: Spousal maintenance or alimony may be ordered if there is an imbalance between each spouse’s income and earning capacity.

-• Child Custody and Support: The courts will determine what is in the best interests of any minor children, including parental custody rights and visitation as well as child support.
+• Child Custody and Support: The courts will determine what is in the best interests of any minor children, including parental custody rights, visitation, and child support.

 How Is Property Divided in a Divorce in Texas?